Tennessee Kids Belong works to improve the experiences and outcomes for kids in foster care in Tennessee.

 Stephanie Hamburger

 Stephanie has spent most of her career working in various nonprofits benefiting children and spent time volunteering/working in youth ministry.
-She has a Bachelor’s degree in Early Childhood Education and is currently working on her Master’s in Public Service Management.
+Her experienced in Operations, Office Management and HR bring valuable skills to our team.
+She has a Bachelor’s degree in Early Childhood Education and is recently completed her Master’s in Public Service Management.

 Katie Dunlap